Summer - Frequently Asked Questions

 I'm going to be offline for some of the course.
 Can I still sign up?

 We advise students not to plan camps or extensive travel during the weeks they’re in summer session, because our courses are fast-paced and cover a lot of material.
-If you know that you will be away from the internet for more than a day, it’s important to inform your teacher about the dates in your first meeting.
+Teachers can’t accommodate student travel or other activities that take you away from your course.
+If you know that you will be away from the internet for more than one day, it’s important to inform your teacher about the dates in your first meeting.
 Missing one or two days can create a backlog of late work very quickly.
 This is especially important at the start of the course.
-We can’t promise to accommodate student travel or other activities that take you away from your course.
 If missing days is unavoidable, your teacher will do his or her best to help you make a plan to complete all the work before you go offline.
 On some assignments, it may not be possible to get extensions or make up missed work.

 Can I get credit for this course at my school?